bus710/golang-dev-env-setting/README.md

 call plug#end()
 ```

-Open Vim and type a command as below \(Below Vim commands will install the packages as we wrote above\).
+Open Vim and type a command as below.

+The commands will install the packages as we wrote above.

 ```
 :PlugInstall